 Our Constitution assigns responsibilities to the three truly co-equal, not notionally equal, arms of the State, otherwise referred to as the three branches of Government - the Executive, Parliament and the Judiciary.
-As more aptly stated in Principle VI - one of the principles that guided the constitution-making process this division of the constitutional labour means:
+As more aptly stated in Principle VI which is one the principles that guided the constitution-making process, this division of the constitutional labour means:

-"There shall be a separation of power between the legislature, the executive and the judiciary, with appropriate checks and balances to ensure accountability, responsiveness and openness."
+"There shall be a separation of power between the legislature, the executive and the judiciary, with appropriate checks and balances to ensure accountability, responsiveness and openness".

-None of these arms or branches is therefore to be immune from the demanding responsibility that flows from the values of accountability, responsiveness and openness on which our democracy rests.
-Much as the Judiciary is, like the other two arms, to enjoy functional independence that does not absolve it from the indispensable scrutiny for the performance of its core functions.
+None of these arms or branches is therefore to be immune from the demanding character of the values of accountability, responsiveness and openness on which our democracy rests.
+Much as the Judiciary is, like the other two arms, to enjoy functional independence that does not absolve it from the indispensable scrutiny in relation to how it discharges its core functions.

-The Executive is ordinarily held accountable by Parliament whereas Parliament accounts to the voting public.
-However, neither the Constitution nor any Act of Parliament provides for judicial accountability except in relation to alleged acts of misconduct.
+Beginning with the political arms of the State, the Executive is ordinarily held accountable by Parliament, whereas Parliament accounts to the voting public.
+But, neither the Constitution nor any other Act of Parliament provides for judicial accountability except in relation to alleged acts of misconduct.